Garang Kuol

-Garang Mawien Kuol (born 15 September 2004) is a professional soccer player who plays as a winger for Czech First League club Sparta Prague.
+Garang Mawien Kuol (born 15 September 2004) is a professional soccer player who plays as a winger for Czech First League club Jablonec on loan from Sparta Prague.
 Born a South Sudanese refugee in Egypt, he plays for the Australia national team.

 Early life

 Kuol was born on 15 September 2004 in an Egyptian refugee camp, to South Sudanese parents Mawien and Antonietta Kuol.
 His family fled their war-torn home in South Sudan to Egypt before eventually settling in Shepparton, Victoria, Australia in 2005.
 Growing up in regional Victoria, Garang was first introduced to football by his brother Kuol and frequently trained with his two other brothers Teng and Alou Kuol.
 Both Garang and Alou took inspiration from Australian footballers Tim Cahill and Mark Bresciano.
 Kuol started his football as a junior for Shepparton Soccer Club, before joining Goulburn Valley Suns, where he trained in the youth and senior ranks for five years until the age of 15.